Lykos153/git-annex-remote-googledrive/README.md

 * [exporttree remotes](https://git-annex.branchable.com/git-annex-export)
 * storing the credentials within the repository
 * using different Google accounts simultaniously (even within the same repository)
-* being even faster by keeping the HTTP connection open
-* ...
+* ... a lot more to come, see [Issues](https://github.com/Lykos153/git-annex-remote-googledrive/issues)

 ## Installation
 `pip3 install git-annex-remote-googledrive`